-- 1. Except for emergency situations where there are serious illness or injury or medical conditions, employees must give a one-year notice of intent to request reassignment out of paramedic duties. - 2.
-No more than one employee is guaranteed the ability to request and receive reassignment with vesting benefits under this section per calendar year.
-Ordinarily the Department will send one or more trainees to each year's paramedic school unless the Department has no need of additional paramedics and there are no requests for reassignment under Paragraph 3 below.
-However, the Department reserves the right to make the final decision as to whether or not to train additional personnel. - 3.
-Employees requesting consideration for reassignment with vesting benefits must file their request in writing to the Chief of the Department by June 1 of each calendar year. - 4.
+- 3. One employee is guaranteed the ability to receive reassignment with vesting benefits under this section per calendar year provided they meet the qualifications for vesting.
+Ordinarily the Department will send one or more trainees to each year's paramedic school unless the Department has no need of additional paramedics and there are no requests for reassignment under Paragraph 2 above.
+However, the Department reserves the right to make the final decision as to whether or not to train additional personnel.
+The Department will endeavor to make a decision by May 1 of each year the number of employees that will be sent, if any, to paramedic school. - 4.
 In order for the employee to receive and/or continue to receive the vesting benefit, the employee must maintain a current EMT certificate or equivalent. - 5.
-Employees requesting reassignment with vesting benefits shall be selected on the following priority basis: First consideration shall go to the sick or injured; second consideration shall be on the basis of years of service as a paramedic; and third consideration shall be on the basis of total years of service in the Department in the rank of firefighter or above. - 6.
-Receipt of paramedic vesting benefits shall be automatic if a paramedic is reassigned by Fire Administration for its business reasons in good standing after five (5) years of service as a paramedic.
-Employees so reassigned shall not be counted toward the minimums, which may apply in any year.
+Employees requesting reassignment with vesting benefits shall be selected on the following priority basis: First consideration shall go to employees that have health issues (physical, behavioral, etc.); second consideration shall be on the basis of years of service as a paramedic; and third consideration shall be on the basis of service in the Department in the rank of firefighter or above. - 6.
+Receipt of paramedic vesting benefits shall be automatic if a paramedic is reassigned by Fire Administration for its business reasons after five (5) years of service as a paramedic.
+Employees reassigned for business reason(s) shall not be counted toward the minimums, which may apply in any year.
 Employees reassigned hereunder shall be entitled to a written statement of the business reason(s) of the employer. - 7.
-An employee who requests and receives reassignment from the paramedic service, knowing that the granting of the request will cause Fire Administration to exceed the annual quota, shall not be entitled to vesting benefits.
+An employee who requests and receives reassignment from the paramedic service, knowing that the granting of the request will cause Fire Administration to exceed the annual quota, i.e., more than one, shall not be entitled to vesting benefits.
 Fire Administration may unilaterally increase the annual quota for any year. - 8.
 No employee shall be barred from requesting reassignment from paramedic duties by virtue of this Section and its annual quotas.
 Fire Administration will honor such requests in excess of the annual guarantee as it deems in the best interests of the paramedic program.
+Employee(s) shall be notified if their reassignment request would not come with vesting benefits.
+At that time the employee(s) may choose to remain in the program.
 Those requesting reassignment hereunder shall not have their pay frozen and shall not vest, unless authorized by Fire Administration under Paragraph 7 above. - 9.
-Reassignment by the employer for any of the following reasons shall not entitle the employee to vesting benefits: - a) After removal from the Medic I program by the supervising director or after discipline for just cause. - b) For failure to maintain paramedic certification under the requirements of Washington State Law and the King County Emergency Medical Services Officer. - 10.
+Reassignment by the employer for any of the following reasons shall not entitle the employee to vesting benefits: - a.
+After removal from the Medic I program by the supervising director or after discipline for just cause. - b.
+For failure to maintain paramedic certification under the requirements of Washington State Law and the King County Emergency Medical Services Officer. - 10.
 The parties do not seek to alter in any way the rights and responsibilities of management with respect to the transfer or reassignment of employees.